Reconstruction of Quantum Fields: CCR, CAR and Transfields: Creation--annihilation algebras and transfields

-\end{enumerate} In particular, the operators $J_{ij}$ satisfy the commutation relations of the Lie algebra $\mathfrak{gl}(d)$. \end{lemma} \begin{proof} See appendix. \end{proof} This assumption is well motivated by the fact that the operators \(R\), \(S\), and \(C\) encode, in a precise algebraic sense, the exchange of indistinguishable particles.
+This assumption is well motivated by the fact that the operators \(R\), \(S\), and \(C\) encode, in a precise algebraic sense, the exchange of indistinguishable particles.
 Accordingly, their action on multiparticle states should not alter transition probabilities, that is, the two–particle correlations and, consequently, the correlations in systems with an arbitrary number of particles.

 We thus see that the operators $J_{ij}$ satisfy the commutation relations of the general linear algebra $\mathfrak{gl}(d)$, providing a natural way to construct representations of $\mathfrak{gl}(d)$ in terms of the transfields $X_{i\alpha},\,X_{i\alpha}^\dagger$.